marcpouzet/zrun/README.md

 ZRun illustrates key differences in the treatment of causality between different synchronous languages, namely Lustre, Lucid Synchrone/Scade/Zelus and Esterel.
-Those differences can be observed on the same program with a simple command-line option (-lustre and -esterel).
+Those differences can be observed on the same program with a command-line option (-lustre and -esterel).
 Lustre is the most restrictive in term of causality constraints; the most permissive being Esterel; the languages Lucid Synchrone, Scade 6 and Zelus are in between, where by-case definitions